adrhill/julia-ml-course/website/test.md

 ## Advanced testing workflows

 !!! tip
-    The following workflow is completely optional and only useful on large projects.
+    The following workflow is completely optional but useful on large projects.

 Every time you run your tests through Pkg's `test` command, Julia resolves a fresh virtual environment for testing.
 It also runs the **entire** test suite.
 This is great for the purpose of reproducibility but it can waste a lot of time when you want to quickly iterate on a project with many dependencies.

-The package [TestEnv.jl](https://github.com/JuliaTesting/TestEnv.jl) allows you to activate a copy of your test environment using the function `TestEnv.activate()`.
+The [TestEnv.jl](https://github.com/JuliaTesting/TestEnv.jl) package allows you to activate a copy of your test environment using the function `TestEnv.activate()`.
-By [adding `using TestEnv` to your `startup.jl`](/repl), it is always available to you.
+By adding `using TestEnv` to your [startup file](/repl), it is always available to you.

 Once you activated your test environment, you can manually include individual test files.
-This is the reason why it is good practice to include all required dependencies in each file.
+This is the reason why it is good practice to include all required dependencies in each test file.

 ```julia-repl
 julia> TestEnv.activate()